Madame-Aehm/CAB-Project-3-Spikes/spike16/resources/notes.md

   console.log("singleCharacter", singleCharacter);
 ```

 Feel free to play around with the return value.
-If an object doesn't suit your needs, you could use an array like the `useState()` Hook.
+If an object doesn't suit your needs, you could return an array like the `useState()` Hook.